imehranasgari/ML-Classification-Logistic-Regression-01/README.md

 ## 📄 License

-This project is licensed under the MIT License – see the `LICENSE` file for details.
+This project is licensed under the Apache 2.0 License – see the `LICENSE` file for details.

 ---